nico2997/RiverCiliwung/README.md

  * ```ratingcurve()```
  * ```FEV()```

-in total, N figures are produced, including an adaptation of TBD:
+in total, 4 figures are produced, including an adaptation of Three-panel Graph:

 ![](figs/Ciliwungfinalplot.png)